UMAprotocol/UMIPs/UMIPs/umip-35.md

 1. What markets should the price be queried from?
 It is recommended to have at least 3 markets.

-    Huobi, FTX, and Binance should be used to construct the price.
+    Okex, FTX, and Binance should be used to construct the price.
 These are 3 of the 4 most liquid (and highest ADV) exchanges in the world for BTC and ETH, and currently have ~40-50bil$ ADV traded.

 2. Which specific pairs should be queried from each market?

     FTX: BTC/USDT, BTC-0326, BTC-0625
     Binance: BTC/USDT, BTCUSD Quarterly 0326, BTCUSD Quarterly 0625
-    Huobi: BTC/USDT, BTC0326Quarterly, BTC0625Bi-Quarterly
+    Okex: BTC/USDT, BTC-USD-210326, BTC-USD-210625

 3. Provide recommended endpoints to query for real-time prices from each market listed.